AlfieDarko/mmt-digital-techtest/README.md

   - Touched on more of the stretch goals.
   Thought about how to portray the information better on smaller devices.
   - skeleton or spinners for the basket item images.
+  - Tested for more sad paths ie, NaN types etc.
+  Added an error boundary fallback UI for any issues.
+  - Thought about how I would display errors to the user ie. wierd type bugs etc.
+  - Used TypeScript for type safety.
+I was running behind on time as I was completing a project due today so I opted for delivery speed.

   Thanks for reading.